 3. Remember your role:

 When you self-mentor you are playing a double role.
 You are a mentor and you are a mentee.
 Think about the strong points you want in a mentor and focus on using these points as a way to self-mentor.
-This will help you be a better mentor to others and help you find the right mentor when the time is right.
+This will help you be a better mentor to others and help you find the right mentor.

 4. Talk to yourself and listen to yourself:

-With all the noise, stress, and frustrating elements of everyday life we can get wrapped up in things that don’t matter.
-Sometimes when we are really stressed or frustrated we forget what we really need.
+With all the noise and stress elements of everyday life we can get wrapped up in things that don’t matter.
+Sometimes when we are overworked we forget what we really need.
 Self-mentoring will help you discover what you are looking for in a mentor.

 5. Be accountable: